 Alcohol And Heroin: A Dangerous Mix

 Heroin is a highly addictive substance that is derived from Morphine, originating from poppy seeds.
 Abuse has increased in recent years due to the ongoing Opioid crisis in America.
 Pharmaceutical medication prescribed for chronic pain had led to some patients finding stronger Opioid alternatives, often in the form of illicit street drugs.
 Heroin has been popularly sought out as an alternative to pharmaceutical Opioids.
 For one, it is potent in providing intense feelings of euphoria and relief for intense chronic pain.
-Secondly, some prefer it to prescription medications as it may be significantly cheaper.
-Patients who run out of insurance for prescription meds may decide to abuse Heroin as a cheaper, but powerful option.
+Secondly, some prefer it to prescription medications; it may be significantly cheaper.
+Patients who run out of insurance for prescription meds may decide to abuse Heroin as a cheaper but more powerful option.

 Looking for a place to start?